What keeps business consulting firm executives up at night?

 - Distributes documentation work to responsible persons

-- Sets up document placeholders whenever a new matter has started
+- Sets up document placeholders whenever a new project has started

 - Facilitates efficient collaboration

-- Expedites case closeout, document handovers & information archival
+- Expedites project closeouts and document handovers and information archival

-Often, case contributors have a difficult time figuring out where case documentation stands, who is doing what with these documents, and what needs to happen next.
-Information management solutions provide a level of documentation clarity, where staff and clients can get the information they need, when they need it.
+Often, project managers have a difficult time figuring out where engagement documentation stands, who is doing what with these documents, and what needs to happen next.
+Information management solutions provide a level of documentation clarity, where staff and clients can get the information they need, when they need it

-In managing cases and engagements with their clients, firms traditionally encounter several repetitive, manual tasks — from data-entry to document filing and everything in between.
-If a firm can automate many of these tasks through technology, they can free up time and resources to focus on strategic services and increase margins within billable hour models.
+In managing projects and engagements with their clients, firms traditionally encounter several repetitive, manual tasks — from data-entry to document filing and everything in between.
+If a firm can automate many of these tasks through technology, they can free up time and resources to focus on strategic services and increase margins within fixed price, managed services, or subscription services.

-Furthermore, labor intensive tasks also serve as a demotivator for highly educated, special-knowledge staff.
-Staff is dramatically important to law firm success.
+Furthermore, labour intensive tasks also serve as a demotivator for highly educated, special-knowledge staff.
+Staff is everything in business management consulting.
 It’s their knowledge, skills, and experience that these firms sell.
 So, it’s best to remove any obstacles from their path.

 The secret to thriving in the new world of professional services lies in automation, as in other industries.
 By automating client services in the form of self-service portals and information-sharing solutions, firms can reduce the time spent searching for information and provide a better experience for clients.
 It all leads to increased margins on existing services by freeing up personnel to focus on value-added tasks.

-4. Information Management As A Fast-Track To Customer Experience
+Information Management as a Fast-Track to Customer Experience Improvement

-The expectations of legal services buyers are changing.
+The expectations of consulting services buyers are changing.
 They expect better interactions, key information on demand and more efficient ways to manage engagement data.
-Agile law firms can delight their clients with a seamless experience, made possible by an information management strategy.
+Agile consulting firms can delight their customers with a seamless experience, made possible by an information management strategy.

 Companies need systems and procedures in place to ensure that information-access permissions are only given to relevant people with zero-chance of information leak.
 From an IT perspective, these systems must be easy to maintain, update, and adapt as changes occur — at either the user-permission level (a person leaves the company and permissions need to be changed) or the regulatory level (the regulation changes requiring fundamental changes to the system).

 The most important driver for any business lies in their ability to win and retain business.
-For law firms, their ability to create operational efficiencies serve as differentiators that propel them in the marketplace.
+For business consulting firms, their ability to create operational efficiencies serve as differentiators that propel them in the marketplace.